Stephen Finfer: Arthouse Entertainment

+Arthouse Records was formed in 2021 in a joint venture with Atlantic Records.
+GAYLE was the first release, garnering a worldwide #1 single, and multiple Grammy nominations.

 Film and TV

 In addition to his work in the music business, Stephen Finfer has produced for television.
 Finfer was signed on to produce various television projects including developing a music-comedy series "Big In Japan" for USA Networks.

 Other management

 Finfer runs his own personal talent management company.
 He has also consulted for various executives and entertainment companies, and renders creative services such as executive production and music supervision.